-Indicator ID Dependent on: 00 8, 00 9 Sub-section Sub-section PRI Principle Type of indicator PGS 28 Gateway to: N/A Stewardship: Overall stewardship strategy 2 PLUS VOLUNTARY TO DISCLOSE If relevant, provide If relevant, provide any further details on your organisation's overall stewardship strategy.
+Indicator ID Dependent on: 00 8, 00 9 Sub-section PRI Principle Type of indicator PGS 28 Gateway to: N/A Stewardship: Overall stewardship strategy 2 PLUS VOLUNTARY TO DISCLOSE If relevant, provide any further details on your organisation's overall stewardship strategy.
 [Voluntary free text: large]

-Explanatory notes Explanatory notes
+Explanatory notes

 Purpose of indicator This indicator provides signatories with the opportunity to elaborate on any aspects of their stewardship strategy that may not have been fully captured in previous indicators.

 Additional reporting guidance Signatories may use this opportunity to clarify any element of their stewardship approach.
 For example, they may want to elaborate on the following: (i) their overall stewardship objectives, (ii) their prioritisation approach, (iii) any activities, practices or tools that are explicitly excluded from their approach, or (iv) how they identify and manage potential or actual conflicts of interest.

 Other resources Further information and resources on stewardship can be found on the PRI's dedicated stewardship webpage.

 Logic

-Dependent on [OO 8], [OO 9]
+Dependent on [00 8], [00 9]

-Gateway to Sateway to N/A
+Gateway to N/A

 Assessment

-Not assessed
+Not assessed Not assessed